Erwan0fil/CraftStudioMinecraftTutorial/files/introduction-to-craftstudio.md

 Click on the button in the top-right corner that says `Add to my list` to add this project to your editor's projects list.
 Once you clicked the button the project is added in the project list, between the Community Hub project and the `Add or create project...` button.

-You can move a project up/down in the editor's projets list by clicking and dragging its cartridge.
+You can move a project up/down in the editor's projects list by clicking and dragging its cartridge.
-You can also remove a project from the project list by clicking on the bin the appears when the mouse hovers the cartridge and the project is not opened in the editor. *Removing a project from the projects list does not remove or delete the project from the server.*
+You can also remove a project from the project list by clicking on the bin that appears when the mouse hovers the cartridge and the project is not opened in the editor. *Removing a project from the projects list does not remove or delete the project from the server.*

 To open the project, you can either click again on the button in the server's window that now says `Open`, or click on the project's button in the project list.